Do You Need Planning Permission for a Conservatory in the UK?

 It’s essential to consider the projections of the conservatory.
 Specifically, the structure should not extend forward beyond the principal or side elevation of the original house.
 This ensures that the conservatory does not protrude too far into the outdoor space.

 For example, imagine you own a property with a spacious garden.
-You decide to improve your living space by adding a conservatory to the back of your house.
+You decide to improve your living space by adding a rear conservatory to the back of your house.
 Here’s how the criteria come into play:

 Remember, while these criteria provide a general guideline, individual circumstances may vary, and it’s advisable to seek professional advice or consult local planning authorities for a precise assessment tailored to your property.